(225 ILCS 95/7)

 (from Ch.
 111, par.
 4607)

-(a) A supervising physician shall determine the number of physician assistants under his or her supervision provided the physician is able to provide adequate supervision as outlined in the written supervision agreement required under Section 7.5 of this Act and consideration is given to the nature of the physician's practice, complexity of the patient population, and the experience of each supervised physician assistant.
-A supervising physician may supervise a maximum of 5 full-time equivalent physician assistants; provided, however, this number of physician assistants shall be reduced by the number of collaborative agreements the supervising physician maintains.
+(a) A collaborating physician shall determine the number of physician assistants to collaborate with, provided the physician is able to provide adequate collaboration as outlined in the written collaborative agreement required under Section 7.5 of this Act and consideration is given to the nature of the physician's practice, complexity of the patient population, and the experience of each physician assistant.
+A collaborating physician may collaborate with a maximum of 7 full-time equivalent physician assistants as described in Section 54.5 of the Medical Practice Act of 1987.
+As used in this Section, "full-time equivalent" means the equivalent of 40 hours per week per individual.
+Physicians and physician assistants who work in a hospital, hospital affiliate, or ambulatory surgical treatment center as defined by Section 7.7 of this Act are exempt from the collaborative ratio restriction requirements of this Section.
 A physician assistant shall be able to

 hold more than one professional position.
-A supervising physician shall
+A collaborating physician shall

-file a notice of supervision of each physician assistant according to the
+file a notice of collaboration of each physician assistant according to the

-Physician assistants shall be supervised only by physicians as defined in
+Physician assistants shall collaborate only with physicians as defined in

 who are engaged in clinical practice, or in clinical practice in